bitcodelab/bitcodelab/README.md

 Hello and welcome,

 I use this account to hold my personal repositories.
 These are projects I develop in my free time, from ideas that pop up every once in a while.
 My dream is that someday there will be intelligent machines.
-In the meanwhile, I focus on developing clean, well documented, easy to mantain and efficient to run computer programs.
+In the meanwhile, I focus on developing clean, well documented, easy to mantain and efficient to run computer code.

 The languages I feel more passionate about, and have a higher degree of expertise, are: